evag74/canCode/README.md

 ## Components Folder

 This is where reusable web components are stored in the form of custom elements.

 read up on it here: https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements

+WARNING: these components should be directory agnostic, but they currently have some hardcoded paths that prevent such usage.

 ### Json as data files.